burkeholland/ConvertMe/README.md

 2. Run `Packaging\RegisterWin11Menu.bat` as Administrator

 ### From the Application
-1. Launch Image Converter from the Start Menu
+1. Launch ConvertMe from the Start Menu
 2. Drag & drop an image onto the window, or click "Browse..." to select a file
 3. Configure your conversion options:
    - Select output format